Geeksdirectory/geeksdirectory.github.io/content/post/Sem7 final exam/MIS/ORGANIZATIONAL STRATEGY, COMPETITIVE ADVANTAGES AND IS.md

+---
+title: MIS ORGANIZATIONAL STRATEGY, COMPETITIVE ADVANTAGES AND IS
+date: 2024-12-20
+---

 **Organizational Strategy** refers to the long-term goals and plans that guide how an organization achieves its objectives.
 Information Systems (IS) play a critical role in shaping and supporting these strategies by enabling competitive advantages.